jrpaige/Solar/README.md

  Notes:<br>
  If time series is already stationary, d=0. <br>
  Used ARIMA given that the lags that would likely help

+ #### NARX
+ Nonlinear AutoRegression with eXogenous

 ### <center><u>PERFORMANCE</u></center>